 Gardening with Chickens

 Most folks who keep chickens do so largely for the constant supply of fresh eggs, but did you know that keeping chickens can be also be beneficial for the garden?

 When the gardening season has finished for the year, let the chickens into your gardening space and watch them go crazy!
 They’ll uproot the stems and stalks of weeds and gobble up any damaged or overripe vegetables that remain.
 They’ll eat any weed seeds or insects they find in the soil, and will peck apart and digest vegetable remnants, especially broccoli stems, carrot tops, chard, and kale.
 After that, they’ll scratch the ground and peck out hidden worms or insects, mixing up the soil in the process—all with endless enthusiasm and curiosity.

 Chickens don’t only provide a constant supply of fresh eggs—they produce an endless amount of manure, too.
 Luckily, chicken poo can be composted, aged, and eventually added to the garden.
 In about 6 months’ time, you will accumulate about 1 cubic foot of manure per chicken.

 During your daily cleaning of the coop, collect and pile up the chicken poop and used bedding materials.
 The best decomposition occurs when the pile is 2 parts poop to 1 part bedding materials.
 Lawn clippings and fruit and vegetable kitchen scraps, as well as leaves, twigs, and shredded paper, can also be added into the mix.
 Soak the pile and, over the next year or so, wet and stir it regularly to add air.
 A temperature of 130°F to 150°F is recommended to eliminate bacteria.

 More of Raising Chickens 101

-Still interested?
-See more of our beginner’s guide to raising chickens below:
+Still interested in raising chickens?
+See more of our beginner’s guide below: